-Eachwin Capital’s unique approach developed from the capabilities and experience of its team, with an investment process designed to identify the strongest boards and executive management teams among publicly traded companies, assess their investment merits, and build equity portfolios to produce attractive, long-term, risk-adjusted returns.
+Eachwin Capital’s unique approach developed from the capabilities and experience of its team.
+We built an investment process designed to identify the strongest boards and executive management teams among publicly traded companies, assess their investment merits, and construct equity portfolios to produce attractive long-term returns.

 Excerpt from Eachwin Briefing Materials:

 “We believe that an exceptional leadership team with an attractive business model can generate persistent, above average operating and financial performance, and that such performance will lead to excess investment returns over long periods.
 We also believe that exceptional leadership teams mitigate risk by anticipating changes in their environments, acting nimbly in response to challenges, and operating in a consistent and measured way across cycles.
 Often, they take advantage of weaker competitors, allowing themselves to emerge from a negative environment in a stronger position.

 “Managers are the force within the firm that create, perceive and pursue opportunities, and therefore the force that drives differences in organizational performance.”—Wasserman, Nohria, & Anand, 2001